thetarnav/glitched-writer/README.md

 ### Endless animation

-Option "endless" let's you run the text animation until you disable that function.
+Option `endless` let's you run the text animation until you disable that function.

 This opens the door for some additional effects, like: **Show on hover** (e.g. on secret fields) or **refreshing text** to give it user attention.